 Here is a museum website with more information about

-Tohono O'odham artists also made red pottery
+Tohono O'odham artists also made Native American blankets,

-and beaded jewelry.
+and beaded necklaces.

 What kinds of stories do the Tohono O'odham tell?